Lower-back pain in Savasana

 ‘Yoga Butt’ is a term for a range of symptoms frequently experienced in Ashtanga and other forms of Vinyasa or Power yoga after a few months of regular practice.
 It often starts as

-• Inflexibility or pain in Kurmasana and Supta Konasana.
-Read the rest of this entry »
+- Inflexibility or pain in Kurmasana and Supta Konasana.
+Continue reading

 Anterior Pelvic Tilt in Yoga Practice